-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Volkswagen Golf GTE was available from September 2014 until February 2017.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Volkswagen Golf GTE.

 A new model of the Volkswagen Golf GTE (2014) is available: Volkswagen Golf GTE (2017).

-The Volkswagen Golf GTE has a Recommend Retail Price (RRP) of £29,980 and an On The Road Price (OTR) of £30,635.
+The Volkswagen Golf GTE had a Recommend Retail Price (RRP) of £29,980 and an On The Road Price (OTR) of £30,635.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Volkswagen Golf GTE is eligible for the Plug-In Car Grant (PICG) of £2,500.
-The grant will be applied to the final invoice price of the car.
+The Volkswagen Golf GTE was eligible for a Plug-In Car Grant (PICG) of £2,500.
 The OTR Price including the PICG for the Volkswagen Golf GTE is £28,135.